JCalvinL/IS380-Database-Final-Project/README.md

 •	Suppliers are displayed in ascending order (by supplier number).
 For each supplier, the orders are displayed in ascending order.
 •	Status is shown for each order as Open or Complete (Determined by Receive Date).
 •	Date formats (Order Date and Receive Date).

-PART 2 – PROJECT Deliverable

-Note:  Run CREATE.SQL (solution to project part 1) to create the appropriate tables.
-This script will also create a sequence to be used for the Order Numbers.
-Details of the sequence are:
-Sequence Name:  ORDERNUMBER
-Starts with: 1010
-Increments by:  1.

-If you decide to use different table structures and/or different data, you must resubmit your create script with your project deliverables.

-You need to submit the following:

-•	Electronic copy of the following programs: o	CREATE.SQL – Optional (see above) o	NEWORD.SQL – Described in this document. o	RECEIVE.SQL – Described in this document. o	PARTUPDATE.SQL – Described in this document. o	PARTSUPP.SQL – Described in this document. o	SUPPSTATUS.SQL – Described in this document.
-•	A print out of the following: o	Each of the above SQL files o	Table structures (Optional) – If you modified the tables given in the solution, provide a listing of the new table structures (use the DESC command.  e.g. DESC SUPPLIER) for all tables used.
-Additionally, provide your detailed ER Diagram.